Araniko

 To some confusion in translation, his name is variously written as Arniko or Araniko in old texts.
 A mistake made by Baburam Acharya ascribed his Sanskrit name as Balabahu.
 However, later he contends that Aniko might possibly be the Chinese pronunciation for the Sanskrit name Aneka.
-It is also plausible that his name could mean Aa Ni Ka, meaning "respectable brother from Nepal".
+It is also plausible that his name could mean AA Ni Ka, meaning "respectable brother from Nepal".

 Early years

 Araniko was born in 1245 in Kathmandu Valley, Nepal, when it was ruled by King Abhaya Malla (1216–55).
 While Nepalese history does not have any record of Arniko and everything that is known of him comes from Chinese accounts, Chinese history and historian Baburam Acharya opines that Araniko could possibly be from Patan, a place famous for sculptures and fine arts.
 As such, he would have been a Buddhist but his Newar caste is open to speculation.
 However, it is known that Araniko lived in Kathmandu Valley also during the reign of Jayabhimadeva (1255-71), the successor of Abhaya Malla.

 In the Chinese records, the name of his grandfather is given as "Mi-ti-rha" and grandmother as "Kun-di-la-qi-mei", Chinese pronunciation for Sanskrit names Mitra and Kundalaxmi respectively.
 His father's name was "La-ke-na" (Lakshman) while his mother's name was "Shu-ma-ke-tai".

 As is often told in stories about professional artists, Aniko was an artistic prodigy even in his early childhood.
-An anecdote from his epitaph relates that when he was three years old, his parents in took the child to a temple to pay homage to the Buddha.
+An anecdote from his epitaph relates that when he was three years old, his parents took the child to a temple to pay homage to the Buddha.
 Looking up at a stupa, he asked "who made its wooden stambha, bhumis, anda?"
 Greatly surprised, the people around realized that he was a born artist.
 When he was about seven, his temperament was sober like an adult.
 At school, he mastered his textbooks and became a good calligrapher in such a short time that even the venerable elders acknowledged their inferiority.
 He could memorize treatises on art as soon as he heard them read.
 Before he left Nepal for Tibet, he was already an expert in painting, modeling, and casting images.